jamieaitken/oxr/README.md

 ### Currencies

-Currencies retrieves the list of all currency symbols available from the Open Exchange Rates [API](https://docs.openexchangerates.org/docs/currencies-json), along with their full names.
+[Retrieve](https://docs.openexchangerates.org/docs/currencies-json) the list of all currency symbols available from the Open Exchange Rates API, along with their full names.

 ```go
 doer := http.DefaultClient